-Intangible outcomes of the Define the End State step are increased trust, greater alignment, broad-based understanding of the necessary changes that need to be implemented, alignment around approach and timelines, as well as revised understanding of issues such as: risk, dependencies, constraints, and the business case.
-Ultimately, the goal is to receive financial approval to move forward.
+Intangible outcomes of the Define the End State step are increased trust, greater alignment, broadbased understanding of the changes that need to be implemented, alignment around approach and timelines, and a revised understanding of issues such as: risk, dependencies, constraints, and the business case.
+Ultimately, the goal is to receive financial approval to move forward. '